alexalisauskas/PLAN361_Storymaps/content/finalize.md

 ---

 ## Add Credits and Attributions
 All the way at the bottom of your StoryMap you can add Credits and Attributions.
 Here is a great place to note any organization you're working with or cite your research references.
-You can also cite your references using text blocks.

 ## Publish
-Hit the publish button to have to work made public.
+Hit the publish button to have your work made public.